-- Medical records from your doctors detailing what medications you take, diagnosis, treatments, past and future immunizations, future doctors' past and appointments, and any specialized diets, among other things. - Support and educational programs you may have attended. - What makes you happy or sad.
+- Medical records from your doctors detailing what medications you take, diagnosis, treatments, past and future immunizations, past and future doctors' appointments, and any specialized diets, among other things. - Support and educational programs you may have attended. - What makes you happy or sad.